NuGet/docs.microsoft.com-nuget/docs/guides/Package-authoring-best-practices.md

 > 2. New features
 > 3. Bug fixes
 >
-> If you already track release notes in your repo, you can also include a link to your release notes file.
+> If you already track release notes or a changelog in your repo, you can also include a link to the relevant file.

 ## Dependencies